henrik/styleguide/README.markdown

 # Haml

-*   Blank lines around expressions if their content is more than one line:
+*   Blank lines around expressions if their content is more than one line, and logically group content:

     ```haml
     - if foo

       %p bar

+      .baz
+        %p one
-      %p baz
+        %p two

     - else

       %p boink
     ```

-    Not:
+    No blank lines at all is fine if there's not enough content to group it:

     ```haml
     - if foo
       %p bar
       %p baz
     - else
       %p boink
     ```

+    Just avoid things like this:

+    ```haml
+    - if foo
+      %p bar

+      .baz
+        %p one
+        %p two
+    - else
+      %p boink
+    ```

+    This is all about visual grouping (Gestalt law of proximity).

 # CSS